 Hybrid teams are made up of employees and freelancers who collaborate on projects of any size.
 Employees perform the ongoing work that moves your company forward.
 Freelancers perform project-based work requiring specialized skills.

-Companies build hybrid teams to help strengthen customer loyalty, maintain competitiveness, and increase revenue.
-Such as when one fast-growing tech startup nearly hit capacity at their new call center.
-The company didn’t have time or a budget to build another center, so they added 139 remote customer service agents to their existing Philippines-based live chat team.
-Customers liked live chat, so this also gave the company an opportunity to test the service further.
-The result: call center volume lowered by over a half, thereby extending their deadline to build another one.
-And their virtual team maintained the company’s high-service levels, at a cost of 5X less per customer interaction.
+Companies create hybrid teams to enhance customer loyalty, stay competitive, and boost revenue.
+For example, a fast-growing tech startup was close to reaching capacity at its new call center.
+With neither the time nor the budget to open another center, they brought on 139 remote customer service agents to support their existing live chat team based in the Philippines.
+Customers enjoyed the live chat option, allowing the company to further test this service.
+The outcome: call center volume dropped by more than half, giving them more time to plan for another center.
+Plus, their virtual team kept the company’s high service standards while costing five times less per customer interaction.

 Is it time to add contingent workers?
 The reality is, you may not have a choice.
 Sourcing talent is harder than ever before because fewer people are looking for jobs.